Brown-University-Library/OLD-ARCHIVED_easyaccess_project/findit/lib/about.md

 Below are examples of book and article links to this easyAccess service.

+In addition to the examples below, the service also includes a simple [citation form](https://library.brown.edu/easyaccess/find/citation_form/) you can try out, which automatically appears if the item's openurl doesn't contain enough information.

 If you have any questions, feel free to email us at z@z.edu -- and should you run into a problem, all of our pages have a link to report the issue.